 For each method from the list, the profiler provides more information on the nested tabs.
 The Back Traces tab shows where the selected method has been called.
 The Merged Callees tab shows call traces that started from the selected method.

-Export profiling results
+Export and import profiling results

 From the main menu, select View | Tool Windows | Profiler to open the profiler tool window.